chrisdrifte/howtohitchhike/_book/027-tales-from-the-road-sweden.md

 ---
-title: "Tales from the Road: Sweden"
+title: "Tales from the road: Sweden"
 coverImage: "/assets/book/027-tales-from-the-road-sweden.jpg"
 pageNumber: 27
 excerpt: "Uddebo to Skattunbyn (500km).
 Branches whipped across the windscreen, the vehicle rose and fell violently over the uneven road, and sharp turns appeared in the headlights almost without warning."